rayash808/EXNO-6-DS/README.md

 ## Algorithm:

-STEP 1:Include the necessary Library.
+STEP 1: Include the necessary Library.

-STEP 2:Read the given Data.
+STEP 2: Read the given Data.

-STEP 3:Apply data visualization techniques to identify the patterns of the data.
+STEP 3: Apply data visualization techniques to identify the patterns of the data.

-STEP 4:Apply the various data visualization tools wherever necessary.
+STEP 4: Apply the various data visualization tools wherever necessary.

-STEP 5:Include Necessary parameters in each functions.
+STEP 5: Include Necessary parameters in each functions.

 ## Coding and Output: